Do's and Don'ts of Video

 At the end of the video we hear the voice-over say "with OHRA health insurance, you choose who treats you ... and who does not."
 This is matched with images.
 We see the (unwanted) doctor appear and with the words "... and who does not," we see an empty chair.
 The protagonist has left.
 So far nothing wrong.

 Then the commercial jumps to a screen with only text, saying: “Vrije zorgkeuze.
 Altijd.
 Overal.”
 Best translated into: "Freedom of healthcare choice.
 Always.
 Everywhere."
 However, we don’t see this in images.
 The last image that lingers is that of an empty chair: with the health insurance of OHRA you can, therefore, leave when you want, but the free choice-part itself is not in the picture.

 Based on this results an add-on was created as shown in Version 2 of the commercial.
 This makes the messages much clearer.

 So remember: images that strengthen the voice and vice versa ensure the strongest effect in our brain.
-Other sounds, music for example, should also match the imagery.
+Other sounds, music, for example, should also match the imagery.
 If the music in the background doesn’t emotionally and associatively fits the concept, it’s less effective in our brain.
-For example, imagine a Greek commercial for Ouzo with Greek folk music in the back ground.
-No replace the Greek music for a random song of Andre Hazes.
+For example, imagine a Greek commercial for Ouzo with Greek folk music in the background.
+Now replace the Greek music for a random song of Andre Hazes.

 16. Be creative with the call to action

 Show strong call to actions at the beginning and the end of the video.
 If you only show it at the end, you will miss the viewers who drop out earlier.
 Make sure the call to action (CTA) lands.
 Make the CTA visually attractive and auditory!
 Attention is fleeting, so ensure the viewer remembers your call to action by mentioning it again in voiceovers or supers.